 Maize (Zea mays L) is a highly versatile and adaptable crop that can thrive in a wide range of agricultural and climatic conditions.
-Throughout the world, maize is commonly known as the "Queen of cereals" because of its superior genetic yield potential when compared to other cereal crops[1].
-In 2020, maize was cultivated in nearly 200 million hectares of land in the world, and it had a production of 1163 million metric tonnes with a yield of 5815 kg/ha.
-India was ranked sixth in production of maize with 28.77 million metric tonnes from a cultivated area of nearly 9.57 million hectares and a yield of 3006 kg/ha.
-[2].
+Throughout the world, maize is commonly known as the "Queen of cereals" because of its superior genetic yield potential when compared to other cereal crops[1].Maize holds the top position in global production, covering 192.50 million hectares and yielding 1,112.40 million metric tonnes.
+The USA is the largest producer, contributing 32.61%, followed by China (22.91%), Brazil (9.42%), the European Union (8.41%), Argentina (5.41%), and India (4.1%).
+In India, maize is the third most cultivated crop after rice and wheat, occupying 9.38 million hectares and yielding 28.752 million metric tons [2].